 - Specific: A clearly defined, concise statement of what the objective is will give the lesson a focus.

-- Measureable: There needs to be a bench mark, or control, against which to measure progress and stay motivated.
+- Measurable: There needs to be a bench mark, or control, against which to measure progress and stay motivated.

 - Achievable: Even though great effort may be required, there is still the ability for the goal to be reached successfully.